baselayer-labs/baselayer-css/README.md

 By using the adjacent sibling combinator `> * + *` we target all child elements except the first one with `margin-top` and get a consistent spacing between the elements within the container.

 ##### Why?
 The purpose of a component is to abstract away complex logic and present a simple, self-contained part of the interface.
 For that reason, we want to avoid putting margins on the component that bleed out and affect the composition in the surrounding context.
-Flow helps us with that.
+Flow helps us with that by setting spacing based on the context.

 ```scss
 // Default settings